Welcome to the Department on Disability's Website!

 Durable Media Equipment (DME) Program

-The City of Los Angeles, Department on Disability provides assistance to residents in need of durable medical equipment for in-home use at no charge.
-We are prioritizing people experiencing homelessness and those with limited income.
-Delivery service is available.
+The City of Los Angeles Department on Disability provides assistance to residents in need of durable medical equipment for in-home use at no charge.
+The DOD DME team is happy to announce the recommencement of our DME item deliveries via our vendors to our constituents!

 Accessibility Services for Voters with Disabilities